Become A Volunteer

 Log Your Volunteer Hours

 All volunteers are highly encouraged to log their hours.
 Appalachian Trail managers require a clear picture of the total hours dedicated to support this national treasure.
+Plus, volunteers are recognized annually for the hours they contribute to the club during the Holiday Party in December.

 Use the volunteer portal or download the mobile app.